First Nations Environmental Contaminants Program (FNECP)

 HISTORY

-First Nations Environmental Contaminants Program (FNECP) was established in 1999 to support First Nations’ engagement in assessing the extent of environmental contaminants exposure and the potential for associated risks to the health and well-being of First Nations communities south of the 60th parallel.
+The First Nations Environmental Contaminants Program (FNECP) was established in 1999 to support the engagement of First Nations in assessing the extent of their exposure to environmental contaminants and the potential for associated risks to the health and well-being of First Nations communities south of the 60th parallel.
+The FNECP was designed to address issues of environmental health impacts that are common to First Nations across Canada.

-Starting from 2014, the program has been coordinated by the First Nations and Inuit Health Branch (FNIHB) of Health Canada, currently Indigenous Services Canada, in collaboration with regional First Nations organizations across Canada.
-The program is focused on assisting First Nations in investigation and, whenever necessary and possible, mitigation of the impacts of chemical, biological and radiological hazards on First Nations’ health and well-being.
-All projects involve community participation in all phases of the research, from the concept development to planning, implementation and reporting.
-The projects enable communities to identify potential human health risks, to make informed decisions, and initiate risk mitigation and/or remediation actions.
+The program is focused on assisting First Nations communities with the investigation and, whenever necessary and possible, the mitigation of the impacts of chemical and radiological contaminants on the health and well-being of First Nations.
+Projects require community participation in all phases of the research, from concept development to planning, implementation, and reporting.
+The projects enable communities to identify potential human health risks, to make informed decisions, and to initiate risk mitigation and/or remediation actions.

 FUNDING OPPORTUNITY